-The liturgy is the summit toward which the activity of the Church is directed; at the same time it is the fount from which all the Church’s power flows.
-[Vatican Council II, constitution on the Sacred Liturgy, Sacrosanctum Concilium, Article 10]
+The Liturgy is the source and summit toward which the activity of the Church is directed; at the same time it is the fount from which all the Church’s power flows.
+[Vatican Council II, Constitution on the Sacred Liturgy, Sacrosanctum Concilium, Article 10]

 The liturgical life of Saint Brigid Parish is embodied in our communal prayer throughout the week and throughout the Liturgical Year of the Church.
 This takes shape in many forms: Mass, Sacraments, Liturgy of the Hours and various other rites that flow from our Sunday Celebration of Eucharist as a community.